 For a soft light use a white surface – either the white side of the reflector or a white piece of card.
 Silver is highly reflective and therefore creates a harder light than white.
 The same goes with gold, plus it also adds a very warm color cast.

 So be careful about what you use as a reflector.

-One last point – if you have just 2 lights and a reflector, you can do a 3 point light set up using one light and the reflector for clamshell lighting and the second light as a hair light.
+One last point – if you have just 2 lights and a reflector, you can do a 3 point light set up using one light and the reflector for clamshell lighting and the second light as a hair light for separation.